peps212/Data-Analysis-Portfolio/index.md

 At this point i trained my model using the following data from the dataframe:

-- Daily Time Spent on Site: consumer time on site in minutes
+- Daily Time Spent on Site
-- Age: cutomer age in years
+- Age
-- Area Income: Avg.
-Income of geographical area of consumer
+- Area Income
-- Daily Internet Usage: Avg. minutes a day consumer is on the internet
+- Daily Internet Usage
-- Male: Where 0 is equale to false and 1 to true
+- Sex

 ### 3) Tested the predictions of the model